Esme Beringer

-Esme Beringer (5 September 1875 – 31 March 1972) was an English actress who was noted for her bartitsu fencing skills.
+Esme Beringer (5 September 1875 – 31 March 1972) was an English actress who was noted for her fencing skills.

 Early life

 Esme Beringer was born in London, the daughter of pianist Oscar Beringer and novelist and playwright Aimée Daniell Beringer.
 Her younger sister Vera Beringer was best known as a child actress.
 Her brother Guy Beringer was a journalist; he is credited with coining the word "brunch" in 1895.